alanvoss/guess_who/README.md

   - "Does the character have blue eyes?"
   - "Does the character have a moustache?"
   - "Is the character female?"
-- a combination of characteristics
+- a player name
-  - "Does the player have both curly hair and black hair?"

-Players must wait until their following turn to guess a character, even if they have it narrowed down to a single remaining character at the end of their turn.
+Players must wait until their following turn to guess a character's name, even if they have it narrowed down to a single remaining character at the end of their turn.

 The first to guess the name on the hidden card that their opponent holds is the winner.